 Food on Board

-Car C is equipped with a bistro at one end where you can purchase pre-prepared food like sandwiches or rice and noodle packs which can be re-heated in their microwave oven.
+Car C is equipped with a bistro at one end where you can purchase pre-prepared food.
+These include sandwiches or rice and noodle packs which can be re-heated in their microwave oven.
 Pre-mix drinks are also available.

 Every second carriage is equipped with a wheelchair accessible washroom.
 We found them to be clean but the paper ran out, so if you have some, take it along.
 The soap supply also ran out before we reached our destination.
 There is plenty of space outside the washroom for waiting and you can watch the scenery go by as there is a window.